 Drug Abuse Statistics in Essex County

 A high volume of heroin appears to be entering the state through Port Elizabeth and Port Newark.
-In addition to the high availability of heroin, it is purer than ever and sometimes laced with other dangerous drugs, such as fentanyl (a synthetic opioid that can be even more potent than heroin).
 As Newark residents are close to a major point of entry, they may face a higher risk of heroin use compared to areas further away from the supply line.

 The following are selected highlights of the summary findings pertaining to residents of Essex County, including Newark:

 - Residents of Essex County sought treatment for the following drugs of abuse: heroin (3,706), alcohol (2,045), marijuana (1,474), cocaine (512), other opioids (377), and other drugs (284).